2015-2016 University Catalog

-2015-2016 University Catalog**

 TOTAL SEMESTER CREDIT HOURS: 120

 1Foreign Language/Study Abroad, select 6 SCH in course work (not credit by exam) above the university’s foreign language graduation requirement.
 Thus students who meet the university’s foreign language graduation requirement by earning 6 hours of credit by exam, may take 6 SCH in the same language but at the intermediate level or above, or they may take 6 SCH of another foreign language at the introductory level.
-This requirement may also be met by earning 6 SCH in any subject while participating in a TAMIU-approved Study Abroad program while living for at least 5 weeks in a non-English speaking country.
+This requirement may also be met by earning 6 SCH in any subject while participating in a TAMIU-approved Study Abroad program while living for at least 4 weeks in another country.

 2Math elective, select 3 SCH from any math course above the level of College Algebra.

 3Language, Philosophy & Culture, select 3 SCH from ENGL 2322, 2323, 2327, 2328, 2332, 2333, or 2365.

 4General electives, select 17 SCH, at least 12 of which must be at the 3000-4000 level, from any discipline, outside the College of Nursing and Health Sciences.
 Students who do not elect to have a minor curriculum may use up to 9 hours of their available electives in additional courses in their major curriculum.

 5Survey of Literature, select 3 SCH from ENGL 2322, 2323, 2327, 2328, 2332, 2333, or 2365.